vrsestudio/GradeLens/instructions.md

 ### Pre Setup Information
 If you don't want to set up GradeLens on your local machine, you can contact us to temporarily host it for you.
 Please note that this is a free service and may not be available at all times.

-If you want to set up GradeLens on your local machine, follow the instructions below or check out the [GradeLensInstaller](https://github.com/vrsestudio/GradeLensInstaller).
+If you want to set up GradeLens on your local machine, follow the instructions below or check out the [GradeLensInstaller (not working)](https://github.com/vrsestudio/GradeLensInstaller).

 ### Step 1: Install Dependencies
 1. Download and install [XAMPP](https://www.apachefriends.org/de/download.html) for your operating system.
 (Version 8.2.12)